 UV light, especially UVA light, can cause cumulative damage to your eyes over time, warns Brian Boxer Wachler, M.D., a Beverly Hills, California, eye surgeon.

-As with the skin, the sun poses both short-term and long-term dangers to the eyes.
+As with the skin, the sun poses both short-term and long-term dangers to eye health.
 For example, the sun can cause burns to the corneas, which can cause pain and blurry vision until the surface of the cornea heals, Boxer Wachler says.
 The most common cause: sunbathing without sunglasses.

 Over time, sun damage can lead to skin cancer around the eyes, earlier development of cataracts, and damage to the whites of the eyes.
 This damage can show up as a “permanently bloodshot” look, yellowing or pigmentation that looks like brown freckles in the whites of the eyes, Boxer Wachler explains.